DivyaKumarBaid/Learning_React/Readme.md

 - To get started first download and install node from here https://nodejs.org/en/download/

-- If we want to make a react app from scratch it would require to create many conplex steps thus for our ease , facebook has developed a tool called _create react app_ so for beginners we would use it.
+- If we want to make a react app from scratch it would require creating many complex steps thus for our ease, Facebook has developed a tool called _create react _app_ so beginners could use it.

 _npx is new which comes with npm 5.2+ and it is a node package manager_

 ## Create React App

-- It is the best way for beginners for creating a single page app
+- It is the best way for beginners for creating a single-page app

 - Commands for getting started

+  This downloads and sets up the create react app and start the npm host to host the app on localhost in my case on port 3000

   ### Using npx
   ```bash